azershukurlu/wmas3/README.md

 - The flashcards are fetched from the JSON-Server, and you can use the application to create, edit, and delete flashcards.

 - You can re-order the flashcards by dragging any desirable card and dropping it to any other card.
+Drag and drop feature can only be used when sorting is set for "Order".
+After re-ordering the cards through drag and drop, the page will render, and then you have to apply the sorting for order to retrieve the recently ordered data.

 - You can sort the cards based on their IDs, question, answer, and modification date (this is default sort).